-PJM utilizes manufacturer models to ensure the performance of turbines is properly captured during the simulations performed for stability verification and, where applicable, for compliance with low voltage ride through requirements.
-Turbine manufacturers provide such models to their customers.
-The list of manufacturer models PJM has already validated is contained in Attachment B of Manual 14G.
+PJM utilizes machine dynamic models to ensure the performance of turbines is properly captured during the simulations performed for stability verification and, where applicable, for compliance with low voltage ride through requirements.
+PJM will only accept machine dynamic models that are listed on the NERC Acceptable Model List, on the NERC website.

-Manufacturer models may be updated from time to time, for various reasons such as to reflect changes to the control systems or to more accurately represent the capabilities turbines and controls which are currently available in the field.
-Additionally, as new turbine models are developed, turbine manufacturers provide such new models which must be used in the conduct of these studies.
-PJM needs adequate time to evaluate the new models in order to reduce delays to the System Impact Study process timeline for the Interconnection Customer as well as other Interconnection Customers in the study group.
-Therefore, PJM will require that any Interconnection Customer with a new manufacturer model must supply that model to PJM, along with a \$10,000 fully refundable deposit, no later than three (3) months prior to the starting date of the System Impact Study (See Section 4.3 for starting dates) for the Interconnection Request which shall specify the use of the new model.
-The Interconnection Customer will be required to submit a completed dynamic model study request form (Attachment B-1 of Manual 14G) in order to document the request for the study.
+For approved exceptions, PJM needs adequate time to evaluate the new machine dynamic models in order to reduce delays to the Facilities Study process timeline for the Interconnection Customer as well as other Interconnection Customers in the study group.
+Therefore, PJM will require that any Interconnection Customer with a machine dynamic model that is not listed on the NERC Acceptable Model List must supply that model to PJM, along with a \$10,000 fully refundable deposit, no later than three (3) months prior to the starting date of the System Impact Study (See Section 4.3 for starting dates) for the Interconnection Request which shall specify the use of the new model.
+The Interconnection Customer will be required to submit a completed Dynamic Model Study request form (Attachment B-1 of Manual 14G) in order to document the request for the study.